Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/7_WiFi_Car.rst

 7.4 WiFi Video Car by PC
 *************************************

 In addition to using a mobile phone to control the WiFi video car, we also provide users with a host computer to control the car.
-In this chapter, the car still uses the code in section 7.3
+In this chapter, the car still uses the :ref:`code <fnk0053/codes/tutorial/7_wifi_car:7.3 wifi video car by app>` in section 7.3

 Run client on windows system
 ====================================